• Skip to primary navigation

 The $3,000 John Chervinsky Emerging Photographer Scholarship seeks to recognize, encourage and reward photographers with the potential to create a body of work and sustain solo exhibitions.

-This year, the prize was juried by Arlette & Gus Kayafas, Frazier King, and Bruce Myren.
+In 2024, the prize was juried by Arlette & Gus Kayafas, Frazier King, and Bruce Myren.

 Prospectus: Awarded annually, the Scholarship provides recipients with a monetary award of $3,000, exhibition of their work at the Griffin Museum of Photography, and a volume from John’s personal library of photography books.
 The Scholarship seeks to provide a watershed moment in the professional lives of emerging photographers, providing them with the support and encouragement necessary to develop, articulate and grow their own vision for photography.

-Exhibition Dates | December 13, 2024 – January 5, 2025
+Exhibition Dates | December 5, 2024 – January 4, 2025

-Image ©John Chervinsky
+Image © John Chervinsky

 Footer